ZINZINBIN/Disruption-Prediciton-based-on-Multimodal-Deep-Learning/README.md

 4. Training Process enhancement
 - Multigrid training algorithm : Fast training for SlowFast

+5. Generalization and Robustness
+- Add noise with image sequence and 0D data for robustness
+- Multimodality can also guarantee the robustness from noise of the data

 ### Additional Task
 - Multi-GPU distributed Learning : done